FRex/analyzepng/README.md

 Option `--no-idat` skips printing `IDAT` chunks, which can be useful to not clutter the output if there are very many.
 Total `IDAT` count is still displayed at the end.
 Use `--plte` or `--color-plte` to print the palette from the `PLTE` chunk (if present).
+Option `--crc` calculates CRC of each chunk and compares it to CRC stored in the file.

 ```
 $ analyzepng.exe 2000px-Pacman.png